nf-core/actions-runners/README.md

     > **Warning**
     > Make sure that you run the `./configure ...` step in a way that you add the label `ubuntu-latest` so that any nf-core pipeline repository can run their jobs on the created runner.
 Otherwise your runner will not take any jobs from repositories in nf-core, thus being not particularly useful! :wink: You will be asked whether you want to add labels interactively, so this is easy!
+5. Add the cleanup script to your setup env (see `cleanup_runner.sh` to the home directory) according to this https://docs.github.com/de/actions/hosting-your-own-runners/running-scripts-before-or-after-a-job to enable automated cleanup of runner temp files.
+Can be done using the script `setup_cleanup.sh` in this repository too.
+Restart the

-4. Manually set up service to autostart when machine boots as documented [here](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service)
+6. Manually set up service to autostart when machine boots as documented [here](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service)
     ```bash
     sudo ./svc.sh install
     sudo ./svc.sh start
     ```
-5. Also add a script (see `cleanup_runner.sh` to the home directory) and add it according to this https://docs.github.com/de/actions/hosting-your-own-runners/running-scripts-before-or-after-a-job to enable automated cleanup of runner temp files.
-6. Check if the runner is up and running and taking up jobs on the [nf-core runners settings page](https://github.com/organizations/nf-core/settings/actions/runners).
+7. Check if the runner is up and running and taking up jobs on the [nf-core runners settings page](https://github.com/organizations/nf-core/settings/actions/runners).